abigailcsmart/AMP-ML-Project/README.md

 which contains the peptide amino acid sequences using standard single-letter amino acid codes, and Label, where 1 indicates an antimicrobial peptide (AMP) and 0 indicates a non-AMP

+After further review, I came to see that I mistakenly used the test set for tuning purposes, when I should have compared my different models on the validation set only.
+After selecting my final model based on the stopping criterion, I should have retrained it on the train and valid dataset then evaluated it on the test set.